niclasankar/nmea-gps-emulator/README.md

     }
 ]
 ```
-A custom POI file can also be created and can be called at runtime with the argument '-p filename_with_full_path'.
+A custom POI file can also be created and can be called at runtime with the
+argument '-p filename_or_filename_with_full_path'.
+If the file resides in the pois folder it can be called by using the
+filename.
+If the files is located elsewhere it should be called with full path.

 ### Starting the script with a config file (experimental)
 The script can be run by supplying a JSON config file with the starting point and type